socadk/design-practice-repository/index.md

 ## Welcome to DPR (Git Pages Edition)

-*Note:* These Gut Pages are still experimental and incomplete.
+*Note:* These Git Pages are still experimental and incomplete.

 Please use the repository-level [README.md](https://github.com/socadk/design-practice-repository/blob/master/README.md) as entry into DPR for the time being.